Shipping Information

 When it comes to hatching eggs, we assure you that your eggs are fresh and want to explain how that is done.
 Rather than gathering eggs for a few days and shipping multiple orders at once, we ship as fast as we can collect and most days of the week.
 So let’s cover the logistics in that and why it has been successful for us.
 If you have any questions that are not covered below, please send a message on Facebook or through text if you signed up on the website!

 USPS is our choice if shipping because we live close by the local PO.
 It is over 30 minutes one way to the nearest UPS or FedEx and so we do not use their services.
 Instead, our eggs are gathered and sent to you asap.
-Typically the eggs in your box are 24hrs old (sometimes even less).
+Typically the eggs in your box are no more than 48hrs old (sometimes even less).
 We choose to ship every day vs all on Monday.
 That way, if there does happen to be a delay in your eggs by usps they will still be fresh when arriving to you.
 We cannot control what happens when the eggs leave our hands and that is the risk taken when choosing hatching eggs.
 However, just because usps doesn’t deliver 7 days a week, they are still moving through transit even on Sundays.
 The only time this isn’t the case is holidays and then it is slower and therefore we won’t send eggs end of one week of for example Monday is a holiday.

 As for issues during transit, if your tracking number has not been scanned or not moved locations for 12 hours PLEASE go directly to your local post office and ask to speak with the Post Master.
 The post master at the destination can see additional tracking information, the intended path of the package, and can and will call the managers at the distribution centers to track down your box.
 Having a relationship with your local PO is great so that they will help and and know to contact you when your box does arrive.